 What is the IR5 visa?

 The IR5 visa is the US visa for parents US citizens who are at least 21 years old.
-This visa gives them the opportunity to live and work in the U.S and stay connected with their children as a family in one country.
+It gives them the opportunity to live and work in the U.S and stay connected with their children as a family in one country.
 When they receive the IR5 visa, the parents can then work legally in the U.S without needing an Employment Authorization Document (EAD).

 The benefit of the IR5 visa is that because it is an immediate relative visa, it does not have an annual cap or limit.
 This means that any applicant who fulfills the criteria and has an approved application can get the visa without having to wait for their priority dates to become current.

 What are the Eligibility Criteria for the IR5 visa?

 To be eligible for the IR5 visa, there are some criteria which both the U.S citizen and their parent must fulfill, as below:

 - Be at least 21 years old.

 - Have financial stability to support their parent until they start working.

 - Live in the U.S and have a valid U.S address.

 - The parent must be from a foreign country.